Syrian cultural caravan: Plurality of formats

-The Syrian cultural caravan presents a polymorphous exhibition, which mobilises different media, in a variety of exhibiting places, and includes artists of diverse backgrounds.
+The Syrian cultural caravan presents a polymorphous exhibition, which mobilizes different media, in a variety of exhibiting places, and includes artists of diverse backgrounds.

 A wide diversity of media are used by the Syrian Cultural Caravan.
 This includes visual arts, such as paintings and photographs.
 But the exhibition also comprises dance and music performances, poems, and film screenings.
 Debates are an important part of the exhibition, as well as a meal prepared by the Caravan and shared with the public.

-The Syrian cultural caravan reaches out to very different artists to create this multi-format exhibition.
+The Syrian cultural caravan reaches out to various different artists to create this multi-format exhibition.
 It brings together painters, photographers, as well as actors, film-makers, writers, poets, and musicians.
-The artists are very versatile: not only do they create, but they are the technical staff of the exhibition and set up the exhibition themselves.
+The artists themselves act as technical staff and set up the exhibition.
 They also manage the contact with the media and are present during the whole day of the exhibition to explain and answer the public's questions.

 Finally, the caravan performs in very heterogeneous places.
 Not only does it exhibit in many different European countries, it also goes as much to major cities – such as Paris, Berlin or Brussels – as to small towns of the Gard region.
 In each of these sites, the exhibition can happen inside – in the Mucem for example – but also in the streets, or in a park – as in Bergen.

 Participants

 A total of 30 artists are involved in the project.
 However, they are not all present all the time.
 Some of them come for specific stops only.
-Mohamad al Roumi is the main organiser of the project.
+Mohamad al Roumi is the main organizer of the project.
 Five artists work alongside him to carry out the movement: Amélie Duhamel, Florence Aubin, Khlouloud Al Zghayare, Walaa Dakak and Walid El Masri.
 The Syrian cultural caravan aims to create ties with the places they go to by collaborating with local artists.
 Therefore, numerous local artists also contribute to the project.